bobolee1239/clusterColors_GMM/README.md

 ### Solving Other Clustering Problems
    * If you like to use this structure to deal another cluster problem, you can customize your class to represent your point in GMM process.
-     Just import
+     Just inheriant the class Point in

 >         ./src/Kmeans.py
-     and inheriant the class Point.